gayanthirahubaddhe/Climate_change_trend/README.md

 | Tangier   | Morocco | 0.00278         |
 | Sevilla   | Spain   | 0.00287         |

-🛠️ How to Run
-Download or clone this repository.
+🛠️ How to run, download or clone this repository

 Place GlobalLandTemperaturesByCity.csv in your R working directory.
 Run the R script city_warming_analysis.R to reproduce the analysis.
 View tables and visualizations in the RStudio console and Plots pane.

 📂 Project Structure

 city_warming_analysis.R — Main analysis script
 GlobalLandTemperaturesByCity.csv — Dataset used for analysis
 README.md — Project overview and documentation

 📌 Notes

 The dataset contains over 3,500 cities with daily data processed into long-term warming trends.
 Risk classification is based on the linear regression slope per city.
 Code includes filtering, aggregation, correlation, and ranking of results.